 Many of the characters in the film are based on real-life characters from the New York theater world.
 Aside from Roy Scheider, Leland Palmer's character was based on his wife/frequent star Gwen Verdon.
-John Lithgow's character was also based somewhat on the New York theater director Michael Bennett, director of "Dreamgirls" with whom Bob Fosse had a longstanding rivalry.
-The character of producer Jonesy Hecht was based upon his fellow longtime rival Harold Prince.
+John Lithgow's character was also based somewhat on New York theater director Michael Bennett, the director of "Dreamgirls" with whom Bob Fosse had a longstanding rivalry.
+The character of producer Jonesy Hecht was based upon Fosse's fellow longtime rival Harold Prince.
 Ann Reinking was more or less playing herself.
-The character of songwriter "Paul Dann" is a swipe at Stephen Schwartz, with whom he had unhappily worked on "Pippin".
-Jules Fisher, the lighting designer on many of Fosse's shows, and later the producer of his show "Dancin'", makes an appearance as a lighting designer in the scene with Lithgow.
-The film is based on Fosse's real-life heart attack whilst both editing his film Lenny (1974) and simultaneously directing the original 1975 Broadway production of "Chicago".
+The character of songwriter "Paul Dann" is a swipe at Stephen Schwartz, with whom Fosse had unhappily worked on "Pippin".
+Jules Fisher, the lighting designer on many of Fosse's shows and later the producer of his show "Dancin'", makes an appearance as a lighting designer in the scene with Lithgow.
+The film is based on Fosse's real-life heart attack while both editing his film Lenny (1974) and simultaneously directing the original 1975 Broadway production of "Chicago".

-The studio did not originally want Roy Scheider for the role of Joe Gideon.
-They wanted Warren Beatty or a more critically acclaimed actor for the role.
+Columbia Pictures did not originally want Roy Scheider for the role of Joe Gideon.
+It wanted Warren Beatty or a more critically acclaimed actor for the role.
 Bob Fosse stuck to his choice and fought for Scheider, eventually securing him in the lead.

 One of the first lines, "To be on the wire is life; the rest is waiting", is spoken voice-over as we see a man falling from a high wire into a net (and the speaker then admits he did not make it up).
 The quote is generally attributed to Karl Wallenda, who had died the year before the film came out, when he fell from a high wire without a net.

 According to Shirley MacLaine in her autobiography "My Lucky Stars", the idea for this film was hatched when Bob Fosse was hospitalized for a heart attack.
-MacLaine claims she was the one who gave Fosse the idea to do "a musical about his death" though she said Fosse seemed to not remember this later.
+MacLaine claims she was the one who gave him the idea to do "a musical about his death", though she said Fosse seemed to not remember this later.
 However, Fosse did offer her the role of Audrey Paris, she wrote.

-The relationship between the characters Victoria (Deborah Geffner) and Joe Gideon (Roy Scheider) was based on the relationship during rehearsals between director Bob Fosse and dancer Jennifer Nairn-Smith whilst working on the stage musical "Pippin".
-Nairn-Smith actually appears in this movie playing a Principal Dancer.
+The relationship between the characters Victoria (Deborah Geffner) and Joe Gideon (Roy Scheider) was based on the relationship during rehearsals between director Bob Fosse and dancer Jennifer Nairn-Smith while working on the stage musical "Pippin".
+Nairn-Smith appears in this movie playing a Principal Dancer.